adamped/xarch-starter/README.md

 A light weight starter project for Xamarin Forms

 # Why?
 As with most technologies the default sample projects only ever show the simplest way to do things.
 But if you need to develop a production quality application you have no idea on the best approach.
-And maybe that is because the great thing about programming is you can choose so many approaches why would you limit yourself.
+Maybe that is because the great thing about programming is you can choose so many approaches, why would you limit yourself?

 However for the projects I have worked on over the year, here is the default architecture I have settled on.
 Changes may need to be made with each project but it is a good solid base to start from.